is the data presented?*

 offered as an inducement in recruiting a prospective employee via internal

-for a sign-on bonus.
-Skills pay can also used as a de facto retention bonus.
-This
+pay can also used as a de facto retention bonus.
+This may be without

-may be without regard to other variables such as low/no-cash incentives,
+regard to other variables such as low/no-cash incentives, merit and bonus

-merit and bonus pay not connected to specific skills (e.g. profit
+pay not connected to specific skills (e.g. profit sharing), work/lifestyle

-sharing), work/lifestyle benefits, and other important add-ons not tied
+benefits, and other important add-ons not tied specifically to cash

-research indicates that while some employers may attach a performance
+Our research indicates that while some employers may attach a

-basis for skills payout, others do not.
-The trend is towards companies
+performance basis for skills payout, others do not.
+The trend is towards

 Partners’ primary research report for skills and professional

-months.
-Updated data in this edition was collected through , including
+every three months.
+Updated data in this edition was collected through

 validated IT professionals receiving premium pay for their skills and/or

-have been paying for tech skills for some time but they are notoriously
+have been paying for tech skills for some time but they have been

-This makes it much labor intensive and expensive for survey
+This has made it much more labor intensive and expensive for IT

-1999---is not only the oldest and (now) only survey of its kind still in
+now the only survey of its kind still in existence.
+It has set a high bar

 data collection methodology lends itself very well to capturing both

-Our survey reveals that more than one half of the private and public
+Our survey reveals that nearly 40 percent the 255,600 private and

-sector IT workers in our North American survey receive some form of skills
+public sector IT workers in our North American survey receive some form of

 From our HR department and non-HR research partner sources we receive